nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `fee n/John Lee m/1 y/2021` returns John Lee monthly fee for January 2021

 <div markdown="block" class="alert alert-info">
-:information_source: Note that calculation of fee is only accurate for totaled fees of up to $2,147,483,647.
-If it is above the specified amount, the result might be inaccurate.
+:information_source: Note that calculation of fee is only guaranteed to be accurate for totaled fees of up to $2,147,483,647.
+As we do not expect a person to earn more than $2,147,483,647 a month, the fee calculation should be accurate for all actual users.
 </div>

 --------------------------------------------------------------------------------------------------------------------